 Recycling construction and demolition waste is an ongoing global conversation.
-The following reflects current efforts as well as the concerns, challenges, and opportunities associated with recycling construction and demolition waste gypsum panel products.
+The following reflects current efforts as well as the concerns, challenges, and opportunities associated with recycling construction and demolition waste gypsum panels.

 Gypsum panels currently incorporate recycled materials.
 Paper facers have been made from recycled paper for more than 50 years.
 According to one estimate, the gypsum industry annually recycles 40 million cubic yards of paper material into facers.
 Using flue gas desulfurization (FGD) gypsum in gypsum panel products is recognized by the EPA as an important contribution to sustainable materials management because it uses a non-hazardous secondary material, FGD gypsum, as a substitute for natural gypsum.
 Plant scrap and dunnage are also regularly returned to the manufacturing process.